antronerds/r2-tutorials/original/R2Tutorials.md

 1. A handy feature of the R2 kaplan module is the option to combine two tracks to generate subgroups for the Kaplan meier analyses.
-Use the back-button from the browser and select at ‘ separate by ‘ , ‘ combination of two tracks’.
-Choose for example for the first track ‘ agegroup (cat) ‘ and for the second track ‘mycn\_amp (cat) ‘.
+Use the back-button from the browser and select at ï¿½ separate by ï¿½ , ï¿½ combination of two tracksï¿½.
+Choose for example for the first track ï¿½ agegroup (cat) ï¿½ and for the second track ï¿½mycn\_amp (cat) ï¿½.
 And click next.
     [![](_static/images/WorkingWithKaplan_Combined.png)**Figure
     3: Kaplan Meier graph with